Skip to content

 This section defines controls related to secure configuration and development practices for Salesforce customer portals, including Experience Cloud sites, Communities, and other external-facing Salesforce platforms.
 These controls ensure that organizations implement proper access controls, data isolation, and secure coding practices when exposing Salesforce functionality to external users.

-SBS-CPORTAL-001: Prevent Parameter-Based Record Access in Portal Apex
+SBS-CPORTAL-001: Prevent Insecure Direct Object Reference (IDOR) in Portal Apex

 Description: